 Bed-in-a-box is the newest way to buy a mattress.
-Rather than skulking around your local mattress store with a salesperson at your heels, you can now find the perfect mattress with the click of a mouse.
+You can now find the perfect mattress with the click of a mouse.

 Although ordering a bed-in-a-box makes the purchase of a new mattress easier than it was in the past, it also brings with it new protocols.
 Setting up a bed-in-a-box mattress is not the same as setting up a traditional mattress.